MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

 If you have a lot of stores in your Stores list, you might want to sort the list to find the store you're looking for.

-To sort or filter the Stores list:
+To sort the Stores list:

 - Select the **Sort** ![Filter button](media/filter-button.PNG "Filter button") button at the top of the **Stores** page.